 Is it an in-ground pool or an in-law suite?
 Unique property features can broaden a home’s appeal and increase its value on resale, but they can also become a burden if not properly maintained.
 However, if done well and looked after carefully, these property attributes can buffer the home value through housing boom and bust cycles.
 The inclusion of diversifying asset classes within a TDF has a similar effect.
 The diversification is meaningful to the overall portfolio across market cycles, but must be carefully managed, beginning with index methodology.

-Including commodities, high-yield, and other diversifying assets in TDFs can improve risk-adjusted returns, mitigate specific risks (such as inflation), and ultimately increase net retirement savings.
+Including commodities, high-yield, and other diversifying assets in TDFs could improve risk-adjusted returns, mitigate specific risks (such as inflation), and potentially increase net retirement savings.

 3 Choice is an Advantage in Securities Lending